weiiilunnnn/Malaysia-Public-Transport-Analysis/README.md

 ---

-## 🧹 Data Cleaning Highlights
+## 🧹 Data Cleaning Process

 - Converted date to `datetime` format
-- Missing values imputed with `0` where appropriate
-- Non-active or niche transport modes (peak ridership < 50,000) flagged for removal
+- Rows with missing data due to inactive modes handled
+- Transport modes with consistently low ridership removed
+- A metadata table was created to log operation start dates and mode-specific inf

 ---

-## 📌 Key Findings
+## ⚒️ Data Transformation

+- Perform feature engineering by extracted time columns, `year`, `weekday`
+- Transport mode clustering
+- Discover relationship by scatterplot
+- Transformation dataset used for BI visualization

+---

+## 📉 Data Reduction Outcome

 - Ridership dropped by ~96% during the MCO (March 2020)
 - Highest ridership occurred on New Year’s Eve 2024